TheCat-In-TheClouds/MAGD271/Assignments/assignment_04_CardDeck/README.md

 ### Philosophy

 The previous assignment, the procedural quilt, introduced you to the concept of __scalability__ - through the use of variables rather than constant numbers - and __modularity__ - the extension of a class created by someone else to your own class.
 Whereas that assignment allowed you to work with elementary forms which were then laid into a grid, this assignment requires a more dedicated attention to the diversity of shapes permitted by Processing (triangles, quads, arcs, curves, contours and custom shapes).
-This is because a playing card is both an anonymous tile in a grid (when observed face down), and a unique card with an identity and a value (when observed face up).
+This is because a playing card is both an anonymous tile in a collection (when observed face down), and a unique card with an identity and a value (when observed face up).
 In order to create this aesthetic effect, you will have to dig more directly into the code provided, locating the relevant function call and definition, and carving out the placeholder visuals so as to replace it with your own.

 * From the artistic perspective, this assignment encourages: